Corks Out! Diam Bouchage fights back.

 Undrinkable bottles due to TCA infected corks reached unacceptably high levels a dozen or more years ago.
 I once bought six bottles of Le Méal Hermitage Blanc directly from Chapoutier.
 Reassuringly expensive, but all badly corked.
 What a let-down!
-Get a bad bottle, and you’ll be less likely to buy it again.
+Get a bad bottle, and you’ll be less likely to rebuy it.

-Corks deserved their bad rap.
-Some estimated 5-7% of bottles were affected at that time.
+Corks deserved their bad rap, with 5-7% of bottles affected.
 No surprise that alternatives like screw caps, plastic corks and even glass stoppers became popular.

 This situation forced the cork industry to wake up.
 It had been a bastion of ancient traditional ways with a virtual market monopoly.
-Suddenly it suffered what appeared to be a fatal blow.
+Suddenly, there was a potentially fatal blow.
 Since then, several cork producers like Diam Bouchage led the fightback to eliminate cork taint with new technology.

 My position is this.
 95% of all wines are for immediate drinking, and most of that is in the volume trade.
 When screwcaps offered a way out, no wonder many wineries and distributors took to them with gusto.

-But untainted natural cork is a proven closure, especially for the 5% of aged wines.
-Some appellation rules even insist on using cork.
-Hence cork remains at the epicentre of “fine wine” production.
+However, cork remains at the epicentre of “fine wine” production because of its ability to allow wines to age.
 Most sparkling wine still uses cork too.
 Their alternatives are fewer: crown-caps (think beer bottles) or some nasty plastic stopper!